The future is shaped by technology. But technology is shaped by us.

 You can follow posts from Soonish on Twitter and Facebook, and we can always use your help spreading the word about the show on social media—or just by telling a friend.
 Word of mouth is the most powerful way to get a new show like Soonish off the ground!

 If you like the show, please rate and review it at Apple Podcasts.
-Because Apple ranks shows based partly on user ratings and reviews, this is one of the most important things you can do to help us reach more listeners.
+Apple ranks shows based partly on user ratings and reviews, so this is one of the most important things you can do to help us reach more listeners.
 Here's a helpful article on how to post a podcast review.

 You can also sign up for the Soonish e-mail newsletter, which goes out twice a month and includes news about the show and reminders about new episodes.